IBM-Bluemix-Docs/containers/cs_troubleshoot_clusters.md

 Multiple service instances might have the same name in different regions.

 {: tsResolve}
-Use the service GUID instead of the service instance name in the `bx cs cluster-service-bind` command.
+Use the service GUID instead of the service instance name in the `{[bxcs]} cluster-service-bind` command.

 1. [Log in to the region that includes the service instance to bind.](cs_regions.html#bluemix_regions)